relust/HA-Visual-Voice-Assistant/README.md

 - Check "Allow the device to make Home Assistant service calls" from the "CONFIGURE" button of the Esp32 satellite.
 - On local directory of Home Assistant, `/config/www`, create a new directory ”gifs” where copy the content of [www/gifs directory](https://github.com/relust/HA-Visual-Voice-Assistant/tree/main/www/gifs) from this github page.
 - Copy content of  [configuration.yaml](https://github.com/relust/HA-Visual-Voice-Assistant/blob/main/configuration.yaml) to configuration.yaml directory of Home Assistant to make the shell services  change assistants scripts from `/config/www/gifs` directory.
-- Copy content of  [automation.yaml](https://github.com/relust/HA-Visual-Voice-Assistant/blob/main/automation.yaml) and make the necessary changes according to your configuration to make automations for change assistants.
+- Copy content of  [automation.yaml](https://github.com/relust/HA-Visual-Voice-Assistant/blob/main/automation.yaml) and make the necessary changes according to your configuration to make automations for change assistants and google speaker status.
 - Restart Home Assistant.
-- On "Developer Tools/services" page tape "shell_command.jarvis_gifs", press CALL SERVICE and check if the script is executed.
+- On "Settings/automations" page search "Assist Google speaker status" automation and  check if the Esp32 satellite Google speaker status switch is updated when the associated google speaker is turned off or on.
-- On "Settings/automations" page search "Assist change language" automation and and check if the automation and check if the automation is good and is executed when the wake word is detected.
+- On "Settings/automations" page search "Assist Change Assistants" automation and check if assistants and pipelines are changed by voice commands.